sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/linear_programming.rst

     :align: center

 The definition of this problem is almost its LP formulation.
-We are looking for real values associted to each edge, which would represent the intensity of flow going through them, under two types of
+We are looking for real values associated to each edge, which would represent the intensity of flow going through them, under two types of
 constraints: